camunda/camunda-docs/docs/components/best-practices/development/connecting-the-workflow-engine-with-your-world.md

 You can do the same for messages, which is often [AMQP](https://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol) nowadays.

-The [Ticket Booking Example](https://github.com/berndruecker/ticket-booking-camunda-cloud) contains an example for RabbitMQ, Java and Spring Boot.
+The [Ticket Booking Example](https://github.com/berndruecker/ticket-booking-camunda-cloud) contains an example for RabbitMQ, Java, and Spring Boot.
 It provides a message listener to correlate incoming messages with waiting process instances, and [glue code to send outgoing messages onto the message broker](https://github.com/berndruecker/ticket-booking-camunda-cloud/blob/master/booking-service-java/src/main/java/io/berndruecker/ticketbooking/adapter/RetrievePaymentAdapter.java).

 ![Messaging example](connecting-the-workflow-engine-with-your-world-assets/messaging-example.png)

-[Service integration patterns](../service-integration-patterns/) goes into details of if you want to use a send and receive task here, or prefer simply one service task (spoiler alert: Send and receive task are used here, because the payment service might be long running, think about expired credit cards that need to be updated or wire transfers that need to happen).
+[Service integration patterns](../service-integration-patterns/) goes into details of if you want to use a send and receive task here, or prefer simply one service task (spoiler alert: send and receive tasks are used here because the payment service might be long-running; think about expired credit cards that need to be updated or wire transfers that need to happen).

-The same concept will apply to other programming languages, for example you could use the [NodeJS client for RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html) and the [NodeJS client for Zeebe](https://github.com/camunda-community-hub/zeebe-client-node-js) to create the same type of glue code as shown above.
+The same concept will apply to other programming languages.
+For example, you could use the [NodeJS client for RabbitMQ](https://www.rabbitmq.com/tutorials/tutorial-one-javascript.html) and the [NodeJS client for Zeebe](https://github.com/camunda-community-hub/zeebe-client-node-js) to create the same type of glue code as shown above.

 ### Apache Kafka

 You can do the same trick with Kafka topics.
-The [Flowing Retail example](https://github.com/berndruecker/flowing-retail) shows this using Java, Spring Boot and Spring Cloud Streams.
+The [Flowing Retail example](https://github.com/berndruecker/flowing-retail) shows this using Java, Spring Boot, and Spring Cloud Streams.
 There is [code to subscribe to a Kafka topic and start new process instances for new records](https://github.com/berndruecker/flowing-retail/blob/master/kafka/java/order-zeebe/src/main/java/io/flowing/retail/kafka/order/messages/MessageListener.java#L39), and there is some glue code to create new records when a process instance executes a service task.
 Of course, you could also use other frameworks to achieve the same result.

 ![Kafka Example](connecting-the-workflow-engine-with-your-world-assets/kafka-example.png)